juxor/afaq/markdown/secJ4.md

 in many countries at the end of the 2000s.
 This caused central banks to intervene in order to try and revive the real economies that have suffered under their rentier inspired policies since the 1970s.
-Such action may just ensure continued stagnation and reflated bubbles rather than a real-up turn.
+Such action may just ensure continued stagnation and reflated bubbles rather than a real up-turn.
-One thing is true, however, and that is the working class will pay the price of any "solution" -- unless they organise and get rid of capitalism and the state.
+One thing is true, however, and that is the working class will pay the price of any "solution" \-- unless they organise and get rid of capitalism and the state.
 Ultimately, capitalism need profits to survive and such profits came from the fact that workers do not have economic liberty.
 Thus any "solution" within a capitalist framework means the increased oppression and exploitation